VPDC

 • People living with chronic conditions

-How does Tetanus Spread?
+How Does Tetanus Spread?

 Tetanus does not spread from person to person.

-The bacteria that causes tetanus can be found in soil, dust, manure, and other parts of the environment.
+The bacteria that cause tetanus can be found in soil, dust, manure, and other parts of the environment.
 It can get into the body by infecting cuts/sores on the skin, animal bites, and burns.

 Some of the common ways people are infected with tetanus bacteria include: